gurusabarish/hugo-profile/README.md

 - You can customize the config file, content and everything inside website folder.
 Netlify will automatically deploy your changes every time you modify the repo.

 **[What is netlify?](https://www.netlify.com/about/)** An intuitive Git-based workflow and powerful serverless platform to build, deploy, and collaborate on web apps

+### Direct deployment using Github Pages and action

+- Fork this repo or create new repo using `use this template` button.
+Github action will generate all files and push to demo branch.
+Now, you have to connect your github pages to that `demo` branch. _No need to create demo branch.
+Github action will take care of it_
+- You can customize the config file, content and everything inside website folder.
+Github action will automatically deploy your changes to demo branch every time you modify the repo.

 ## Deployment